David Kross: Personal life

 In 2009, Kross started a three-year course at London Academy of Music and Dramatic Art (LAMDA).
-His plan was to improve his acting and English skills.
-However, he dropped out at the end of the same year to concentrate on films.
+His plan was to improve his acting and English skills but he dropped out at the end of the same year to concentrate on films.
 He has since lived in Berlin-Mitte.
 Kross has expressed no desire to move to Hollywood, preferring to stay in Germany and continue making both German and English language films.